UCA4SVR/TOUCAN-VR_data_2019/README.md

 References:

-[1] L. Sassatelli, M. Winckler, T. Fisichella, R. Aparicio and D. Trevisan.
+[1] L. Sassatelli, M. Winckler, T. Fisichella, A. Dezarnaud, J. Lemaire, R. Aparicio and D. Trevisan.
 New Interactive Strategies for Virtual Reality Streaming in Degraded Context of Use.
-Accepted for publication in Elsevier Computers & Graphics, Sep.
+Elsevier Computers & Graphics, Oct.
 2019.
 [2] TOUCAN-VR https://github.com/UCA4SVR/TOUCAN-VR/tree/generalized_ops

 ## Usage
 Download and unzip the zipped folder.
-The results have been processed with Matlab R2017a and python3.
+The results have been processed with Matlab R2017a.

 Folder 'analysis/DataAnalysis' contains the matlab scripts to generate the results presented in article [1] above.
 To do so, run 'HM_BW_Boxplot.m' and 'Subjective_measures_boxplot.m'.